JavaScript API reference

 Boolean

-When a visitor opens a chat window on mobile devices, #brevoConversationsExpanded gets added to the page address.
-It allows the visitor to close the chat window using the “back” button, but in rare cases, it may conflict with some single-page applications.
+When a visitor opens a chat window on a mobile device, #brevoConversationsExpanded is added to the page address.
+This lets the visitor close the chat window using the “back” button, but in rare cases it may conflict with some single-page applications.

-Set this option to true to disable this behavior:
+Set this option to true to disable the behavior:

 Methods

-Methods are used to dynamically change the behavior of the chat widget.
-Methods can be called anywhere after the widget code, for example:
+Methods dynamically change the behavior of the chat widget.
+Call them anywhere after the widget code, for example:

-All method calls made before Brevo Conversations finished loading are put into a queue and executed when Brevo Conversations is ready.
+Method calls made before Brevo Conversations finishes loading are queued and executed once Brevo Conversations is ready.

 sendAutoMessage